aantron/ocaml.org/data/planet/psellos/ocaml-ios-apps-ported-to-browser.md

 <p>Something like ten years ago we produced two iOS card game apps written
 in OCaml, partly as a proof of concept for compiling OCaml to iOS and partly because we enjoy card games.
-Unfortunately we weren&rsquo;t able to spark a worldwide craze for writing iOS apps in OCaml or for playing Schnapsen, as we had hoped.
+Unfortunately we weren’t able to spark a worldwide craze for writing iOS apps in OCaml or for playing Schnapsen, as we had hoped.
 Consequently there was very little financial return and we all had to move on to other projects.</p>